Security's Biggest Challenge

 What is the most important concept you need to communication to management?

-Security is not making an effective business case as to its value to the organizationFor many years the SEC has been offering insight to security leaders and a common theme is the importance of showing the value Security brings to the organization.
+Security is not making an effective business case for its value to the organizationFor many years the SEC has been offering insight to security leaders and a common theme is the importance of showing the value Security brings to the organization.
 The SEC's Measures and Metrics program guides Security away from the easy counting of activities or incidents to presenting meaningful metrics that presents a strong business case to executive management.

 Persuading senior management with effective, evaluated security metrics